hirethunk/verbs/docs/quickstart.md

 ## Firing your first event

-To generate an event, use the built-in artisan command
+To generate an [event](/docs/reference/events), use the built-in artisan command:

 ```shell
 php artisan verbs:event CustomerBeganTrial